Community Development and Local Government Reforms

 Our job begins by working together to create, improve and maintain quality places across Michigan that will help us reimagine our state for the 21st century.

-There are several key components to effective placemaking.
+Key components to effective placemaking.
+Include:

 Through the MIplace Partnership Initiative we work with state agency partners that improve and revitalize homes, neighborhoods and communities.
 The Community Development division’s Rental Rehabilitation program helps renovate second-story housing units in traditional downtown areas to increase activity and business revenue.
 To deal with the national crisis of mortgage and foreclosure, the Neighborhood Stabilization Program helps redevelop Michigan’s hardest-hit areas.
 Our partners work to target and administer funds for specific redevelopment activities.
 And, MSHDA, to aid in affordable housing, offers low-interest home improvement loans and down payment assistance.